Helsby High School

 community secondary school and sixth form in Helsby, Cheshire.

-Its A-level results are in the top ten percent of comprehensives in the UK, and eighth in Cheshire for the 2018/2019 academic year.
+Its A-level results are in the top ten per cent of comprehensives in the UK, and eighth in Cheshire for the 2018/2019 academic year.

 History

 Runcorn School

 On 14 April 1894 John Brunner MP, a partner in Brunner Mond, one of the forerunners of ICI, laid the foundations of the old school buildings on Waterloo Street in Runcorn.

 In 1897 the school opened as Runcorn Institute School, being renamed in 1907 the Runcorn Institute County Secondary School.

 The 1908 Inspector's Report shows a school with 133 pupils, drawn mainly from the Runcorn area, but with several others coming in from Frodsham, Helsby and Ellesmere Port.
 The inspection team drew attention to the inconvenience of using a technical institute as an academic institute.

 They criticised the "foul gases that pass into the woodwork room" when a gas engine was running.

 The inspectors were hopeful that when the Runcorn-Widnes Bridge was completed in 1905, the site might increase in value for office purposes, and a more suitable site could then be found.
 In 1914 a further inspection declared the building unsuitable as a secondary school.